Singular-Genomics/G4X-helpers/docs/g4x_data/g4x_output.md

 > `run_meta.json:` JSON file containing versioning information for the panels used and analysis pipelines as well as the ID for the sequencer on which the experiment was run.

 > `samplesheet.csv:` CSV file containing detailed run information.
-Details the experimental design, flow cell layout, tissue type, panel utilized, etc. This file is useful when performing analyses to identify which tissue blocks are which.
+Details the experimental design, flow cell layout, tissue type, panel utilized, etc. This file is useful for analysis, as it designates where each tissue section is positioned on the flow cell.

 > `summary_<sample_id>.html:` HTML file which gives a high level overview of the experiment outputs, data quality, and performance for the selected tissue block.